NEWS: Our leadership in court, in practice, and in thought gives our small firm a large presence.

 Fisch Sigler’s treble damages award against Samsung remains in the news, as Law360 published a story on Samsung’s efforts to overturn the Court’s decision.
 The article highlights the grounds for the Court’s opinion, including that Samsung "lied under oath several times" and misrepresented its knowledge of Imperium’s patents.

-U.S. News & World Report once again ranks Fisch Sigler LLP as one of its Best Law Firms nationwide for patent litigation.
+U.S. News & World Report once again ranks Fisch Sigler as one of its Best Law Firms nationwide for patent litigation.
 The publication's 2017 Best Law Firms rankings result from a rigorous evaluation process that includes client and peer reviews from leading attorneys.
 The rankings incorporate over 6 million evaluations of over 55,000 lawyers.